jaraco/pip-run/README.rst

     b = BS(res.text, 'html.parser')
     cowsay.dragon(b.find("div", class_="introduction").get_text())

-This executable script is available in the repo as ``examples/pydragon``.
-Executing this script is equivalent to executing ``pip-run -- pydragon``.
+This executable script is available in the repo as ``examples/pydragon`` (for Unix) and ``examples/pydragon.py`` (for Windows [2]_).
+Executing this script is equivalent to executing ``pip-run pydragon``.

-Without ``PIP_RUN_MODE=persist`` (or with ``=ephemeral``), ``pip-run`` will re-install dependencies every time a script runs, silently adding to the startup time while dependencies are installed into an ephemeral environment, depending on how many dependencies there are (use ``pip-run -v -- pydragon`` to see the progress) and whether the dependencies have been previously downloaded to the local pip cache.
+By default, the script will assemble the dependencies on each invocation, which may be inconvenient for a script.
+See `Environment Persistence
+<#Environment-Persistence>`_ for a technique to persist the assembled
+dependencies across invocations.
+One may inject ``PIP_RUN_MODE=persist`` in the shebang, but be aware that doing so breaks Windows portability.

+..
+[2] ``.PY`` must exist in the PATHEXT for Python scripts to be executable.
+See `this documentation <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7.3#path-information>`_ for more background.

 Other Script Directives
 -----------------------